radical-cybertools/radical.owms/docs/source/configuration.rst

 =======================
 TROY pulls config settings from different locations, in this order:

-1. any config files in `$(HOME)/.TROY/`
+1. any config files in `$(HOME)/.troy/`
 2. any files or directory pointed to by `$TROY_CONFIG`
-3. any configuration passed to a class:`TROY.Session` constructor
+3. any configuration passed to a class:`troy.Session` constructor

 Configuration files are expected to be in `JSON` format -- Python-like comments are allowed though.
-When passing settings to a `TROY.Session`, one can pass a list of configuration locations (files or directories), or directly a Python dictionary with the respective settings.
+When passing settings to a `troy.Session`, one can pass a list of configuration locations (files or directories), or directly a Python dictionary with the respective settings.

 Additionally, TROY uses a number of internal configurations, be it for default configuration, or for details of some known and frequently used target resources (mostly on FutureGrid and XSEDE).